seven-vector-databases/seven-vector-databases.github.io/src/part-main/day1-postgres.md

 - Your team has no existing Postgres footprint and no appetite for managing it.
 The operational simplicity argument only holds if Postgres is already in your stack.
 - You need built-in embedding model integrations, multi-tenancy, namespacing or other features that dedicated vector databases provide out of the box.

 For most applications - particularly those already running on Postgres - `pgvector` is the right place to start.
 It is free, battle-tested and keeps your architecture simple.
-The chapters that follow explore what you gain by moving to a dedicated vector database, and when that trade-off is worth making.
+The chapters that follow explore what you gain by moving to a dedicated vector database and when that trade-off is worth making.